Exodus 34:30

 Pseudepigrapha

-4 And thereupon he arose in the hands of the midwife, opened his mouth, and †conversed with† the Lord of righteousness.
-5 And his father Lamech was afraid of him and fled, and came to his father Methuselah.
-6 And he said unto him: 'I have begotten a strange son, diverse from and unlike man, and resembling the sons of the God of heaven; and his nature is different and he is not like us, and his eyes are as the rays of the sun, and his countenance is glorious.
-7 And it seems to me that he is not sprung from me but from the angels, and I fear that in his days a wonder may be wrought on the earth.
+4 Thereupon he arose in the hands of the midwife, opened his mouth, and conversed with the Lord of righteousness.
+5 His father Lamech was afraid of him and fled, and came to his father Methuselah.
+6 He said to him: 'I have begotten a strange son, different from and unlike man, resembling the sons of the God of heaven; his nature is different, and he is not like us.
+His eyes are as the rays of the sun, and his countenance is glorious.
+7 It seems to me that he is not born from me but from the angels, and I fear that in his days a wonder may be wrought on the earth.

 Notes and References